-Arguably the one skill today’s leaders must possess is the ability to get people to agree with them.
-Most assuredly, in any undertaking of significance, whether personal or business related, knowing how to get others to accept your point of view while seeing themselves as winners is crucial to your success, if not the prosperity of your organization.
-Indeed, one can’t ever expect to ascend the corporate ladder without a sound grasp of fundamental negotiating principles and its subtle nuances or without the knowledge and skills to emulate those who consistently do it well.
+Arguably the one skill leaders must master is the ability to get others to agree with them.
+In any undertaking of significance, whether personal or professional, knowing how to get adversaries to accept your point of view while seeing themselves as winners is crucial to your success and the prosperity of the enterprise you lead.
+Nor can you ever expect to ascend the corporate ladder without a solid understanding of fundamental negotiating principles and nuances or the ability to emulate those who consistently optimize deals.

 Negotiating is a delicate mix of art and science, of style and substance.
 It prizes intuition as highly as intellect, common sense as much as the hard numbers.
 It requires emotional detachment, an understanding of the critical importance of process and a high aspiration level.
-It can be a game of power, real as well as imagined.
-While some people know how to play the game masterfully, others only dimly understand it.
+Many understand the “how to” intellectually but few are entirely comfortable in their ability to consistently “optimize” deals.
+It’s a game of power, real as well as imagined.
+While some play the game masterfully, others only dimly understand it.

-This comprehensive program on the art and process of successful negotiating is the creation of Dr. Jim Murray who has been researching, teaching and practicing this time-honored craft over the course of five decades.
-Tens of thousands of people from all walks of life and professional callings have benefited from his unique, street-savvy insights, acclaimed expertise and direct, hands-on experiences in virtually every conceivable negotiating arena.
+This comprehensive advanced program is the creation of Dr. Jim Murray who has been researching, teaching and practicing this time-honored craft for more than five decades.
+Tens of thousands from all walks of life and callings have benefitted from his street-savvy insights, acclaimed expertise and personal experiences in virtually every conceivable negotiating arena.

-Jim’s accomplishments at the bargaining table run the gamut from commercial transactions and collective bargaining to corporate acquisitions and international diplomacy, from training hostage negotiators and professional mediators to mentoring corporate CEOs, counselling big-league sports organizations and advising parents on the subtle art of dealing with troublesome teens.
-He has authored three best-selling books on negotiating, conflict resolution and influencing difficult people and has been nationally honoured for his effectiveness in the classroom.
+Jim’s accomplishments at the bargaining table run the gamut from commercial transactions and collective bargaining to corporate acquisitions and international diplomacy, from training hostage negotiators and professional mediators to mentoring CEOs, from counseling big-league sports organizations to advising parents on the art of dealing with troublesome teens.
+He has authored three best-selling books on negotiating and has been nationally recognized for “innovation and excellence in lifelong learning.”

 WHO SHOULD ATTEND